vertesela/Devvit/Spotlight/readme.md

-# 🌟 Spotlight – Pin important comments on Reddit (even if they’re not yours)
+# 🌟 Spotlight - Pin comments that matter

-Do you moderate a subreddit where a company, organization, or trusted user sometimes comments — but they aren’t a mod?

-Ever wanted to pin someone else’s comment to the top of a thread, but couldn’t?
+Sometimes the most helpful comment in a thread comes from someone who isn’t a mod - a company rep, an expert, or just a user with the right context.
+Normally you can’t pin their reply.
+Spotlight fixes that.

-**Spotlight** is a Dev Platform app that allows mods, trusted users, and optionally the original poster (OP) to pin someone else's comment to the top of a post — directly and visibly.
+**Spotlight** is a Dev Platform app that lets moderators, trusted users, and (optionally) the original poster (OP) pin another user’s comment to the top of a post.

 ---

-## ✅ What Spotlight can do
+## What Spotlight does

-- **Pin comments** from other users – mods, trusted users, and optionally OPs (if enabled)
+- **Allows mods, trusted users, and OPs (if enabled) to pin comments**
-- **Delete content** created by the app – mods only
+- **Lets mods remove any comment created by the app**
-- **Automatically change the post flair** when a comment is spotlighted
+- **Can automatically apply a post flair when a comment is spotlighted**
-- **Send optional webhook alerts** to Discord (configurable by mods)
+- **Supports optional Discord webhook notifications**

+All of this can be configured in the app settings.

 ---

-## 🛠 Instructions
+## How to use it

-### 👥 Trusted Users, Mods & OPs
+### Trusted users, mods and OPs

-1. **Moderators** should go to the [Dev Platform settings](https://developers.reddit.com) and add some trusted users who will be allowed to spotlight comments
-   *(e.g. verified accounts, popular helpers – up to the mods)*
+1. **Moderators** add trusted users in the [Dev Platform settings](https://developers.reddit.com/apps/spotlight-app) - e.g. verified accounts, popular helpers – up to the mods.

-2. To spotlight a comment:
+2. To spotlight a comment, open it and select Spotlight from the menu.
-   - Click the comment you want to spotlight
-   - Select the **Spotlight** option
-   - Fill in the form that appears (via Devvit UI), then click OK

-3. That’s it!
-The spotlighted comment will appear pinned directly under the post.
+3. Fill out the short form and confirm.
+The comment will be pinned under the post.

+That’s all you need to do.

 ---

-### ⚙️ Flair Feature (optional)
+### If you're a regular user and want to use Spotlight

+- Spotlight isn’t automatically available to everyone.
+If you’d like the ability to spotlight comments on a specific subreddit, contact that sub’s moderators and ask them to add you as a trusted user.

+- Whether they grant access is entirely up to the moderation team of that subreddit.

+---

+## Optional features

+### Automatic flair

-You can now set a **custom flair** that will automatically be applied to the post once a comment is spotlighted.
+- You can set a custom flair that’s applied once a comment is spotlighted.
+- Useful for posts where added context or clarification needs to be visible.

 #### Example:

 ```
 Context Provided – Spotlight
 ```

-- Helps alert readers that important context has been added
 - You can enable this feature and customize the flair text in the app settings

----

-### 👤 OP Support (optional)
+### OP spotlighting

-Mods can now enable a setting that allows the **original poster (OP)** to spotlight another user's comment.
+- Mods can allow the original poster to spotlight another user’s comment - helpful for AMAs, Q&A threads, or posts where the OP is actively involved.

-- When enabled, OP will see the Spotlight option just like trusted users
-- Great for AMA threads, curated discussions, or personal clarifications

----

-### 🕵️ Anonymous Option
+### Anonymous spotlight

-Trusted users (and OPs, if allowed) can choose whether or not their username is shown in the app's public comment.
+- Trusted users (and OPs, if enabled) can choose to spotlight a comment without showing their username publicly.

 - **Public comment format:**

-  > 📌 u/ExampleUser has pinned this comment.
+  > 📌 u/TrustedUser has pinned a comment by u/ExampleUser.

 - **Anonymous format:**

-  > 📌 This comment was pinned via Spotlight.
+  > 📌 Pinned comment from u/ExampleUser.

-Usernames are still visible to moderators via logs and internal actions.
+- Mods will still see who performed the action in the logs.

 ---

-### 🔐 Mods Only

-- [Go to Dev Settings](https://developers.reddit.com) to manage your app config
+## Mod Tools

+- Configure the app through your Dev Platform settings.

-- To delete a comment made by `u/spotlight-app`, simply:
+- To remove a comment posted by `u/spotlight-app`, open the comment → mod tools → `[Spotlight] Delete content`.
-  - Go to the comment
-  - Open mod tools → Select **[Spotlight] – Delete content**
-  - The comment will be removed

-- All spotlight activity is logged in your subreddit’s wiki page:
+- All spotlight actions are logged in `/w/spotlight/logs` on your subreddit.
-  `/w/spotlight/logs` → Updated after every spotlight

 ---

-## 💬 Message & Comment Styles
+## What the app posts

-Depending on who spotlighted the comment, the app will post a comment like:
+Depending on who spotlighted the comment, Spotlight will post:

 - **Moderator:**

   > 📌 Mods have pinned a comment by u/{author}.

 - **OP:**

   > 📌 u/{OP} has pinned a comment by u/{author}.

 - **Trusted user:**

   > 📌 u/{TrustedUser} has pinned a comment by u/{author}.

 - **Anonymous:**
   > 📌 Pinned comment from u/{author}.

 ---

-## 📚 Resources
+## Resources

 - [Setup instructions & feature post](https://www.reddit.com/r/paskapps/comments/1f8cmde/introducing_spotlight_an_app_that_allows_op_and/)
 - [Terms & Conditions](https://www.reddit.com/r/paskapps/wiki/spotlight/terms-and-conditions)